Creatures4features/Creatures4features/README.md

 ### 💜 - I'm most likely to respond to you if I'm with friends!
-I'm very anxious and it's hard for me to talk to new people when I'm alone,,,
+I'm very anxious and it's hard for me to talk to new people when I'm alone,,, I'm sorry if I come across as awkward or disinterested ,, My social skills are just lacking,, :<